February 2020 SR Movie

 Our Speakers: Chase Martin and Maureen Forney

 will share information about solutions and actions to take, and legal battles that have been successful.
-Chase worked with the Center for Biological Diversity on last year‘s petition drive to save the Endangered Species Act and has a professional background in Historic Preservation and lobbying.
+Chase has a professional background in Historic Preservation and lobbying.
+She worked with the Center for Biological Diversity on last year‘s petition drive to save the Endangered Species Act.
 Maureen is a Certified California Naturalist and volunteers with both the Center for Biological Diversity (www.biologicaldiversity.org) and Great Old Broads for Wilderness (www.greatoldbroads.org).

-The CBD is an international nonprofit organization which promotes legal actions, global policy advocacy, scientific studies, and creative media with a focus on protecting the lands, waters and climate that species need to survive.
+The CBD is an international nonprofit organization.
+CBD promotes legal actions, global policy advocacy, and scientific studies.
+CBD’s creative media arm focuses on protecting the lands, waters and climate species need to survive.
 Working to secure a future for all species of animals and plants, great and small, these advocates want those who come after us to inherit a world where the wild is still alive.